Happyr/HappyrMailerBundle/Resources/doc/index.md

 ## Installation

-1. Download WebfishMailerBundle
+1. Download HappyRMailerBundle
 2. Configure the Autoloader
 3. Enable the Bundle
 4. Configure the bundle with config.yml
 5. Create your Mailer class (optional)

-### Step 1: Download WebfishMailerBundle
+### Step 1: Download HappyRMailerBundle

-Ultimately, the WebfishMailerBundle files should be downloaded to the `vendor/bundles/Webfish/MalerBundle` directory.
+Ultimately, the HappyRMailerBundle files should be downloaded to the `vendor/bundles/HappyR/MalerBundle` directory.

 This can be done in several ways, depending on your preference.
 The first method is the standard Symfony2 method.